wjtelliott/monolithic-shell/README.md

 <!-- @format -->

-# YouBetcha
+# Monolithic Server/Client

-## This is a monolithic approach to the PERN stack app YouBetcha
+## This is a monolithic approach to a PERN stack app

 Instructions: